 2. Tell your own stories

 However, since storytelling can invoke a strong emotional response, sometimes it can get in the way of the subject you are discussing if you don’t use it in the right context.
-Think about when it’s better to persuade the audience with logical appeal, or when to let loose as well.
+Think about when it’s better to persuade the audience with logical appeal, and when it’s better to let loose.

 This is definitely the most visible way to show your individuality.
 There are many aspects you should take into consideration when designing your slides to show your style, but you’d better stick to the rule of simplicity.

 This is also one of the reasons why AhaSlides is the far superior alternative to Mentimeter.
-AhaSlides lets you personalize your presentations with amazing backgrounds and colour effects, for Free.
+AhaSlides lets you personalise your presentations with amazing backgrounds and colour effects, for FREE.